kzhu2099/My-Wordle/README.md

 # mywordle

-mywordle is a library that is simply Wordle.
+mywordle is a library that brings the Wordle game to Python with customization.

 Millions of people enjoy Wordle every day from the NYT.
 However, people cannot access it on Python and it is very difficult to customize.